Understanding the cornea transplant procedure

 Work with a doctor in ophthalmology to achieve better vision health

 If you are facing the possibility of undergoing the cornea transplant procedure and want to learn more about the process and results, we welcome you to book a consultation with our providers at North Suburban Eye Associates, PC.
-Call (781) 245-5200 to schedule an appointment at any one of our five convenient locations in the communities of Beverly, Wakefield, Waltham, and Winchester, MA.
+Call (781) 245-5200 to schedule an appointment at any one of our four convenient locations in the communities of Beverly, Wakefield, Waltham, and Winchester, MA.

 Posted in: Uncategorized